Kinetic Group: History

 On 31 January 2022, Kinetic Melbourne took over the routes operated by Transdev Melbourne, with 531 buses, under a contract which runs until June 2031.
 In February 2022, Kinetic acquired Sainty's North East Bus Service, with vehicles and drivers joining Kinetic's Redline Coaches business.

 In March 2022, Kinetic announced its acquisition of NZ Bus, which operates in Auckland, Tauranga and Wellington and is one of New Zealand's biggest urban bus operators, with 800 buses and 14 depots.
 In the same month, Kinetic also announced the acquisition of Mersey Bus & Coach Services (Merseylink), the largest private operator in Tasmania which operates 51 general and school bus services in Devonport and north-west Tasmania.
-In June 2022, in partnership with Globalvia, Kinetic's offer to purchase the Go-Ahead Group was recommended for acceptance by its board The sale was approved by Go-Ahead's shareholders in August 2022.
+In June 2022, in partnership with Globalvia, Kinetic's offer to purchase the Go-Ahead Group was recommended for acceptance by its board.
+The sale was approved by Go-Ahead's shareholders in August 2022.
 Kinetic has a 51% shareholding.

 In November 2022, Kinetic began operating a new depot at High Wycombe in Perth, Western Australia, offering school route and charter services, general charter and event services.

 In late 2022, four of Kinetic's subsidiaries, Sunbus (including Love's Bus Service Queensland), Surfside Buslines, Telfords Bus & Coach and Redline Coaches, were rebranded to Kinetic.

+In December 2024, Kinetic wound up it Telfords Bus & Coach operation.
+Kinetic continued to operate buses in Sydney through its shareholding in U-Go Mobility.

+In November 2025 terms were agreed for TPG to purchased a 70% shareholding with OPTrust to sell its shareholding and Foresight Group to reduce its shareholding to 30%.
+The transaction is subject to regulatory approval.